Optimal quantum reservoir learning in proximity to universality

 For a mixed-state $\hat\rho$, the second SRE is expressed as

 where $S_2:=-\log(\mathrm{Tr\,}\hat\rho^2)$ is the 2-R\'enyi entropy.
 In the following we refer to $\mathcal{M(\hat{{\rho}})}$ as total magic (TM) and $\mathcal{I(\hat{{\rho}})}$ as mutual magic (MM).
 SREs are a measure of spread over the Pauli basis, indicating deviations from stabilizer states, which concentrate all Pauli weight on exactly $2^N$ strings.
-By additivity, $\mathcal{M}(\hat\rho_M \otimes \hat\rho_R)=\mathcal{M}(\hat\rho_M)+\mathcal{M}(\hat\rho_R)$.
-Hence, $\mathcal{I}\!=\!0$ if $\hat\rho_{MR}=\hat\rho_M\otimes\hat\rho_R$, meaning MM vanishes for random product states, while the TM can be nonzero or even maximal.
-Observing $\mathcal{I}>0$ hence signals correlations across a cut and quantifies the \textit{long-range} magic of \textit{states}.
-This may also be understood as magic that cannot be undone by strictly local unitaries, which arises when a unitary map entangles Pauli operators over some spatial distance~\cite{andreadakis2025exact, dowling2025bridging}.
-Evolution of magic measures may also be tracked to identify quantum phase transitions~\cite{falcao2025magic} and study information scrambling~\cite{10.21468/SciPostPhys.16.2.043,varikuti2025impact}.
-It is useful to note that local Haar-random circuits saturate TM at depth $d \propto \ln N$~\cite{turkeshi2025magic} to the value $\mathcal{M}^{\infty}_{\mathrm{H}}\sim N-2+\mathcal{O}(2^{-N})$~\cite{y9r6-dx7p, szombathy2024spectral}.
-Therefore, in some models, dynamics of magic at the level of states violates the notion of locality in space-time, despite the fact that unitaries are short-range.
-Hence, in QML applications, TM of states may not be a dependable proxy for nonstabilizerness and performance.
+By additivity, $\mathcal{M}(\hat\rho_M \otimes \hat\rho_R)=\mathcal{M}(\hat\rho_M)+\mathcal{M}(\hat\rho_R)$, and MM vanishes for separable subsystems, while TM can be nonzero or even maximal.
+Observing $\mathcal{I}>0$ thus signals correlations across a cut and quantifies the \textit{long-range} magic of \textit{states}, which arises when a unitary map entangles Pauli operators over some spatial distance~\cite{andreadakis2025exact, dowling2025bridging}.
+Evolution of magic measures can be tracked to identify quantum phase transitions~\cite{falcao2025magic} and study information scrambling~\cite{10.21468/SciPostPhys.16.2.043,varikuti2025impact}.
+Useful to note that local Haar-random circuits saturate TM at depth $d \propto \ln N$ to the value $\mathcal{M}^{\infty}_{\mathrm{H}}\sim N-2+\mathcal{O}(2^{-N})$~\cite{turkeshi2025magic, y9r6-dx7p, szombathy2024spectral}.